-At Carthage, the Accessibility Services for Students Department is committed to provide equal opportunities and full participation in Carthage academics for students with disabilities or accessibility needs.
+Carthage is committed to providing equal opportunities and full participation in Carthage academics for students with disabilities or accessibility needs.

 If you find an ebook through the Carthage subscription, your screen reader can read it out loud.

 - Use the “Search Carthage College Hedberg Library” search box to enter keywords or a title of an item you are looking for.

 - On the results page, you can filter your results by format.
 Clicking the box next to “Audiobook,” “eBook,” or “Large print” will only give you items in that format.

 - If Carthage does not own the item, opening the item’s record will allow you to request it via Interlibrary Loan from another library.
 Click the blue “Request Item through Interlibrary Loan.”

 - If you find an ebook through the Carthage catalog, your screen reader can read it out loud (see below).